-Then, one day, out of the blue, while grocery shopping, I saw the children’s art supplies.
-Before I knew it, I had a Crayola watercolor palate and a small package of paintbrushes in my basket.
-I went home and started painting.
-Two weeks later, I went to the big kid art store and purchased paper, tubes of watercolor paint, and adult brushes.
+Then, one day, out of the blue, while I was grocery shopping, I saw the children’s art supplies.
+Before I knew it, I had a Crayola watercolor palette and a small package of paintbrushes in my basket.

 Now, I paint as much and as often as I can.